-As the applicability date1 of the final rule approaches, it is anticipated that certain financial intermediaries,2 and mutual funds in limited circumstances, may choose to resign as broker-dealer of record or as both broker-dealer of record and custodian on certain tax-deferred accounts.
-An Investment Company Institute (ICI) industry working group developed this document to outline the high-level operational process flow and common protocols related to the dealer and custodian resignation process in response to the final rule.
-The high-level process flows are outlined in separate flowcharts and processes to best address the potential scenarios based upon where the shareholder position resides-direct-at-fund (i.e., held directly on the fund's records) or held at the intermediary-and whether the account has a custodian involved or not.
+Each high-level process flow is outlined in separate flowcharts and processes to best address the potential scenarios based upon where the shareholder position resides-direct-at-fund (i.e., held directly on the fund's records) or held at the intermediary-and whether the account has a custodian involved.
 This document is not intended to provide any legal advice and should not be relied on for that purpose.
-It is intended to serve only as a tool to assist fund product and operations staff in their independent evaluation of their mutual fund products as they consider their options for facilitating effective compliance with the final rule.
+It is intended to serve only as a tool to assist fund industry product and operations staff in their independent evaluation of their mutual fund products as they consider their options for facilitating effective implementation of and compliance with internal policies.